-This is the general route to Tso Moriri that most people take to visit this ever beautiful lake in Ladakh.
-You can reach in about 6 – 7 Hrs depending upon the number of break you take in between.
-The route along with distance between the subsequent places is as follows:
+This is the most general route to reach Tso Moriri from Leh.
+You can reach in about 7 – 8 Hrs depending upon the number of breaks you take in between the journey.
+The route along with the distance between the subsequent places is as follows:

 Leh – Karu (36 KMs) – Upshi (13 KMs) – Kumdok (19 KMs) – Kere (53 KMs) – Chumathang (34 KMs) – Mahe (22 KMs) – Sumdo (10 KMs) – Korzok or Tso Moriri(53 KMs) = 240 KMs